adamk72/BuildALambdaTextAdventure/README.md

 ## Todos

 ### Coding Todos
-- [] Enhance Interpreter to return an Either that either returns a text error or the full Entity so I don't have to check in every command.
 - [] Pre-work for scenarios
   - [] Create "give" command for NPC interaction.
   - [] Create "talk" command for NPC interaction.